 The house was more than a mortuary.
 Occult practices took place there back in the early Twentieth Century.
 Seances with the dead and necromancy, a so-called form of magic in which the practitioner seeks to call a spirit of a deceased person, was something that commonly occurred in the house as well.

 Once they settle in, Matthew begins to see visions of himself through the eyes of a boy who lived back then, Jonah.
 This kid participated in the strange rituals and perhaps due to his innate prowess as a medium, led the bizarre seances that took place in the home.
 However, After Matthew and his siblings discover some old photographs in the house, his visions are beginning to make more sense and they learn about Jonah and the funeral director who lived in the house with him.

 This funeral director was Ramsey Aickman.
-He sort of controlled Jonah or forced him to do these seances Moreover, instead of burying his customers in the neighborhood graveyard, this guy would tattoo the dead bodies and cut off their eyelids so the dead would be bound to the home.
-As the film unfolds we are led to believe it is Jonah who is the malicious spirit of this house.
-It could be that he is just a victim of Aickman?
-It could be that he wants to connect with Matthew to help free the house of its other angry trapped spirits?
+He sort of controlled Jonah or forced him to do these seances.
+Moreover, instead of burying his customers in the neighborhood graveyard, this guy would tattoo the dead bodies and cut off their eyelids so the dead would be bound to the home.
+As the film unfolds, we are led to believe it is Jonah who is the malicious spirit of this house.
+Could it be that he is just a victim of Aickman?
+It could be that he wants to connect with Matthew to help free the house of its other angry trapped spirits.
 Naturally, these spirits are not going to be happy campers.
-Can you imagine having your eyelids cut off?
-Picture not finding your glasses—for eternity?

 The priest dying of cancer, who befriended the boy and helped him in the end, was a flawless tie-in to that added religious patina of realism.
 After all, ever since the Exorcist, you need a priest to deal with demons and ghosts right?
 This priest was a well thought out character too.
 He was dying and thus formed a logical connection with the boy.
 He didn't seem altogether convinced that where he was going was filled with clouds and harps either.